Have you ever heard of Syracuse salt potatoes? They're a regional favorite of upstate New York and a delicious discovery for this Vermonter!

 Instructions

 - Wash the potatoes but leave the skins on.
+Pour them into a large pot or Dutch oven.

-- Cook the potatoes for about 15-20 minutes, just until they're tender enough to pierce with a fork.
+- Bring the water to a boil.
+Reduce the heat slightly, then boil the potatoes for about 15 to 20 minutes.
+The potatoes are done when they're tender enough to pierce with a fork.

 TIna Guereschi